Linux PAM

 Websitewww.linux-pam.org

-Linux Pluggable Authentication Modules (PAM) is a suite of libraries that allows a Linux system administrator to configure methods to authenticate users.
+Linux Pluggable Authentication Modules (PAM) is a suite of libraries that allow a Linux system administrator to configure methods to authenticate users.
 It provides a flexible and centralized way to switch authentication methods for secured applications by using configuration files instead of changing application code.[1]
 There are Linux PAM libraries allowing authentication using methods such as local passwords, LDAP, or fingerprint readers.[2]
 Linux PAM is evolved from the Unix Pluggable Authentication Modules architecture.[3]

 Linux-PAM separates the tasks of authentication into four independent management groups:[4]